 Peter Schlactus: This program is a perfect example of why Jeff, my father, and I, merged our agencies a couple of years ago.
 We each had separately pursued this kind of insurance without success for years.
 Together, we felt we could offer an insurance company a large enough business opportunity and enough credible industry data for it to take the risk.
 And while success still didn’t come easy -- there were many fruitless negotiations and some false starts -- we’ve ultimately brought to market a solution we feel very proud of.

-CM: So, it’s simply a matter of throwing your weight around now that your former companies -- KBS and Oswald Logistics -- are united as Brightstone?
+CM: So, it’s simply a matter of throwing your weight around now that your former companies -- Brightstone is now apart of Risk Strategies?

 PS: Not only that.
 We’ve been able to show that even in tough times, only a small percentage of our clients fall victim to IC misclassification claims.
 That’s the method behind the madness of our program’s pricing.
 Our insurer stands to profit more from using lower premiums to entice a large number of delivery companies to invest in the insurance, versus charging more but only attracting high-risk buyers.